 A quick search through the LinkedIn network you can find men claiming to work in the “Financial Services” business when they are merely selling insurance.
 No customer ever looks for “financial services”.
 The average user may be looking for “car financing”,”home mortgage”,”credit loans” or “insurance” but never financial services.

 Once again the improper use of words.
-Perhaps he feels safer to hide behind a broad description that says absolutely nothing.
+Perhaps he feels safer to hide behind a broad description that says nothing.

 –